Heather-meatherall/Heather-Meatherall-Projects/README.md

 # Heather Meatherall's Projects

-DesktopFox: A desktop pet made using pythong anf tkinker
+DesktopFox: A desktop pet made using python and tkinker

 DiceRoller: A Dice Roller that allows the user to chnage dice type and choose a modifer using HTML, JavaScript and CSS